sonic-net/SONiC/doc/warm-reboot/SONiC_Warmboot.md

 [case 2\.3\.2 Old object in previous version to be replaced with new object in new software version](#case-232-old-object-in-previous-version-to-be-replaced-with-new-object-in-new-software-version):  If this is a leaf object like route entry, neighbor entry, or fdb entry, just add version specific logic to remove it and create the new one.
 Otherwise if there are other objects which have to use this object as one of the attributes during create call, those objects should be deleted first before deleting this old object.
 Version specific logic is needed here.

-###	How to deal with missing of notification during the reboot/restart window
+###	How to deal with the missing notification during the reboot/restart window
 Port/fdb may have new state notification during reboot window?
 Probably the corresponding orchagent subroutine should perform get operation for the objects?

 ## Requirements on LibSAI and ASIC